deepaksood619/deepaksood619.github.io/docs/knowledge/general/mental-models.md

 ## Hedonic Treadmill / Hedonic Adaptation

-Thehedonic treadmill, also known ashedonic adaptation, is the observed tendency of [humans](https://www.wikiwand.com/en/Human) to quickly return to a relatively stable level of [happiness](https://www.wikiwand.com/en/Happiness) despite major positive or negative events or life changes.According to this theory, as a person makes more money, expectations and desires rise in tandem, which results in no permanent gain in happiness.
+The hedonic treadmill, also known as hedonic adaptation, is the observed tendency of [humans](https://www.wikiwand.com/en/Human) to quickly return to a relatively stable level of [happiness](https://www.wikiwand.com/en/Happiness) despite major positive or negative events or life changes.
+According to this theory, as a person makes more money, expectations and desires rise in tandem, which results in no permanent gain in happiness.

 <https://www.wikiwand.com/en/Hedonic_treadmill>